Maximum residue levels for tebufenpyrad

 Published by AGRINFO on ; Revised

-EU amends tebufenpyrad MRLs, with impacts on apricots, peaches, table grapes, beans, and hops
+EU proposes to amend tebufenpyrad MRLs with impacts on apricots, peaches, table grapes, beans, and hops

-Commission Regulation (EU) 2024/2609 of 7 October 2024 amending Annex II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for napropamide, pyridaben and tebufenpyrad in or on certain products
+Draft Commission Regulation amending Annex II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for napropamide, pyridaben and tebufenpyrad in or on certain products

 Update

-The EU has decided to lower the maximum residue levels (MRLs) for tebufenpyrad on some products.
-Where data in support of proposed MRLs is not available, the MRLs are reduced to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
-The most significant potential impacts are on exports of beans and hops.
+The EU has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to lower the maximum residue levels (MRLs) for tebufenpyrad on some products (G/SPS/N/EU/715).
+Where data in support of proposed MRLs is not available, the MRLs will be reduced to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
+The most significant potential impacts are on exports of table grapes, beans, and hops.

 Impacted Products